 Do you design your own products?

-We employ two in-house designers, and about 30-40% of all our new products are designed in-house; many more are ‘tweaked’ by us from products originally offered.
+We employ two in-house designers, and more than half of all our new products are designed in-house; many more are ‘tweaked’ by us from products originally offered.
 The rest are discovered on our frequent sourcing trips to Asia – these days many gift and interiors producers in developing countries employ very talented designers themselves, and we’d be foolish not to make use of their talents if the results fit into our own product directions.

 How can I buy from Transomnia?

 We supply retailers, wholesalers, mail order companies, in fact any bona fide trader buying to re-sell our products.
-We try to make it as easy as possible to do business with us; we have sales agents in all parts of the UK and Ireland who’ll be happy to come and visit you with catalogues and samples and discuss the range with you.
-You can also order a catalogue directly from us (see the Contact Us page), and order online (see below) or send us your orders by email, phone, fax, post, or even carrier pigeon.
+We try to make it as easy as possible to do business with us; we have sales agents in all parts of the UK who’ll be happy to come and visit you with catalogues and samples and discuss the range with you.
+You can also order a catalogue directly from us (see the Contact Us page), and order online (see below) or send us your orders by email, phone, fax, post - or even carrier pigeon.
 We’re happy to open a credit account for UK and Ireland customers from your first order, provided you’ve been trading for more than 12 months and can provide satisfactory trade references.
 If you’re a new business, or you just prefer to pay up-front, we can invoice you on a pro forma basis with a 2.5% pro forma discount.

 Can I order online?

 To register for an online account and/or access the site, click the 'Trade Login' button at the top of this page.

 Will you supply any retailer who wants to buy from you?